runarmyklebust/app-metafields/README.md

 ### Version 1.5.0

 * New: Possibility to override/add custom image per content.
-* Fix: Don't force SVG images into JPGs (URL will break).
+* Fix: Automatically skip converting images to JPG if it's a SVG being used.

 ### Version 1.4.0